titilda/appunti/Advanced Algorithm and Parallel Programming/index.md

 This allows to have a complexity of $O(m \cdot n)$ in time and space, where $m$ and $n$ are the lengths of the two sequences.

 Than it's possible to reconstruct the LCS by backtracking the table from `table[m, n]` to `table[0, 0]`.

+### BDD

+It's possible to represent logical functions with truth tables, but for functions with many variables this become unfeasible.

+A clever way is to use **binary decision diagrams** (BDD), a compressed tree representation that can perform operation without decompressing it.

+- _Node_: represent a variable of the function;
+- _Edge_: represent the two possible values of the variable (0 or 1);
+- _Leaf_: represent the result of the function (0 or 1).

+To find the evaluation of the function for a given input, start from the root node and follow the edges according to the values of the variables until reaching a leaf node that contains the result.

+#### Reduced and Ordered BDD

+BDDs must be in canonical form to be useful, this is done by applying two rules:

+- **Ordered Binary Decision Diagram** (OBDD): variables must appear in the same order on all paths from the root to the leaves.
+The order impact the size of the BDD.
+- **Reduced Binary Decision Diagram** (RBDD): minimize the BDD by:
+  - Merge identical subtrees (the subtree represent the same subfunction);
+  - Remove nodes whose children are the same (both point to the same node).

+#### BDD Implementation

+##### ITE Operator

+Each node can be represented with the triple $f = (v, g, h)$, where $v$ is the value of the node, $g$ is the right pointer, and $h$ is the left pointer.

+The **ITE** (if-then-else) operator is used to implement logical operations between BDDs.

+$$\text{ITE}(f, g, h) = fg + \overline{f}h$$

+- $f$ is the condition;
+- $g$ is the value if $f$ is true;
+- $h$ is the value if $f$ is false.

+##### Unique Table

+The unique table is used to store each node only once in the BDD.

+Before creating a new node, the unique table is checked to see if a node with the same triple $(v, g, h)$ already exists.
+If it does, the existing node is reused; otherwise, a new node is created and added to the unique table.

+##### Computed Table

+The computed table is used to store the results of operations between two BDDs to avoid re-computation.

+When two BDDs are combined using the ITE operator, the computed table is checked to see if the result of the operation has already been computed.
+If it has, the existing result is reused; otherwise, the operation is performed, and the result is stored in the computed table.

+#### BDD Inversion

+It's possible to store the inverted value of a BDD without creating a new BDD by using _complement edges_.

+A complement edge is a special type of edge that indicates that the value of the subtree it points to should be inverted.

+This is implemented by using the least significant bit of the pointer to indicate if the edge is a complement edge (1) or a normal edge (0).

+When traversing the BDD, if a complement edge is encountered, the value of the subtree is inverted.

+This is possible because the addresses of nodes are aligned to 4 bytes, so the two least significant bits are always 0.

+#### Reordering and Garbage Collection

+Since BDDs are highly shared and manipulated through pointers, memory management is necessary:

+- **Reference Counting**: A counter is associated with each node, tracking how many other nodes or external variables point to it.
+When the counter hits zero, the node is safely deleted.
+- **Mark and Sweep**: When memory runs low, the system starts from all external root pointers (the BDDs currently in use).
+  - **Mark**: Traverse the BDDs recursively, marking every reachable node.
+  - **Sweep**: Iterate through all nodes in the memory space; any node not marked is unreachable and is reclaimed (deleted).